Phase Boundary of Nuclear Matter in Magnetic Field: Introduction: QCD Phases in a Magnetic Field

 where $N_{\rm B}$ means the baryon number.
 This equation correctly reproduces the baryon density of CSL, i.e., $N_{\rm B}/S_{N_{\rm B}} = e B/2\pi$.
 On the other hand, by using the tension $T_{\rm CS} = 8 m_{\pi} f_\pi^2$ of a single chiral soliton (without the contribution from the WZW term, which would soon be addressed), the energy of a single Skyrmion ($N_{\rm B}=1$) configured as a pancake of the surface area in eq.~(\ref{eq:quantization}) can be evaluated as

 Then, the critical chemical potential for the pancake Skyrmion to be created would require

-where the $E_{\rm pan}^{\text{tot}}$ is the total energy featuring the contribution from the WZW term, which is nothing but $-\mu_{\rm B}N_\text{B}$.
-We emphasize that such critical $B_\text{pan}\left(\mu_\text{B}\right)$ is physically meaningful only in the sense of the phase boundary between vacuum and Skyrmion crystal (composed of pancake Skyrmions) because a phase transition into a certain Skyrmionic phase always begins with the nucleation of a single Skyrmion.
+where the $E_{\rm pan}^{\text{tot}}$ is the total energy featuring the contribution from the WZW term $-\mu_{\rm B}N_\text{B}$.
+We emphasize that such critical $B_\text{pan}\left(\mu_\text{B}\right)$ is meaningful only in the sense of the phase boundary between vacuum and Skyrmion crystal (of pancake Skyrmions) because a phase transition into a certain Skyrmionic phase always begins with the nucleation of a single Skyrmion.
 As one can see, $B_\text{pan}$ coincides with that of the CSL in eq.~(\ref{eq:B-CSL}).
 Does this imply that there is no Skyrmion crystal phase outside the CSL phase?
 Instead we suspect it could be an artifact brought by approximating the Skyrmion shape as a pancake.
 Thus, in order to determine the phase boundary more precisely, we should explicitly construct Skyrmion solutions in the magnetic field.
-The phase boundary, if it exists, should end at $\mu_{\rm B}=m_N$, the nucleon mass at zero magnetic field $B=0$.
+The phase boundary, if exists, should end at $\mu_{\rm B}=m_N$, the nucleon mass at zero magnetic field $B=0$.
 Generally the $\mu_{\rm B}$ for the phase boundary is a function of $B$, which indicates the $B$-dependence of the nucleon mass.
 Then, does such curve $\mu_\text{B}(B)$ cross the CSL phase boundary at large magnetic field?
 These are the questions that will be answered by the present paper.
-For a brief result, one can refer to the blue curve (solid and dotted) in fig.~\ref{fig:phase}, which is obtained from exact numerical solutions of a single Skyrmion in the presence of a background magnetic field.